otozyon/devonfw4flutter/pages/120-Thinking-Declaratively.md

 Typical State examples are user data, a user’s scroll position within a list, a favorite list.

-Let’s have a look at a classic UI problem and how we would solve it imperatively in Android and compare it to Flutter’s declarative approach. let’s say we want to build a button that changes its color to red when it is pressed.
+Let’s have a look at a classic UI problem and how we would solve it imperatively in Android and compare it to Flutter’s declarative approach.
+Let’s say we want to build a button that changes its color to red when it is pressed.
 In Android we find the button by its ID, attach a listener, and tell that listener to change the background color when the button is pressed:

 ``` java
 Button button = findViewById(R.id.button_id);